gssuepian/gssuepian/README.md

-# Hi there, I'm Gina! 👋
+# Hi there, I'm Siriyakorn! 👋

 ## 🌟 About Me
 I'm currently pursuing a dual Master's in Management and MSc in Big Data & Business Analytics.
 Originally from Thailand and having done my bachelors in Switzerland, I'm now studying in Madrid, Spain 🇹🇭🇨🇭🇪🇸